scottmalin68-commits/repo-integrity-manifest-action/README.md

 To get the most value from this Action:

 ### **1. Use feature branches for development**
-This avoids frequent fetch/pull cycles caused by bot commits.
+Avoids frequent fetch/pull cycles caused by bot commits.

 ### **2. Use `git pull --rebase` instead of `git pull`**
 Keeps your commit history clean and linear.

-### **3. Treat the manifest as a governance artifact**
+### **3. Treat the manifests as governance artifacts**
-Do not manually edit `.governance/repo-manifest.json`.
+Do not manually edit `.governance/repo-manifest.json` or `.governance/repo-manifest.md`.
-It is fully managed by the Action.

 ### **4. Run the Action on both `push` and `pull_request`**
-This ensures integrity checks occur before merging.
+Ensures integrity checks occur before merging.

 ### **5. Tag stable releases (`v1`, `v1.0.0`)**
-This allows other repositories to depend on your Action reliably.
+Allows other repositories to depend on your Action reliably.

 ---